 Seed: Growing mulberries from seed may be an interesting attempt to create a new cultivar, but it has its disadvantages.
 Mulberries do not grow "true to seed", so your new plant may not be like the mother plant.
 Also, mulberries are generally dioecious (having male and female flowers on separate plants), with a low percentage of plants being monoecious (having male and female on the same plant).
-And then there is the issue of time; mulberries grown from seed can take up to ten years to produce fruit.
+And then there is the issue of time; mulberries grown from seed can take up to ten years to produce fruit (Morus nigra can take even longer).
 And when it does fruit, it can take several years before the fruit reaches its maximum size and abundance.
 But seedlings are an easy way to produce rootstock for grafting.

 Morus nigra seedlings

-Grafting: Mulberries cultivars which are difficult to propagate by cuttings can be grafted onto rooted Morus alba or Morus rubra seedlings or cuttings.
+Grafting: Mulberries cultivars that are difficult to propagate by cuttings can be grafted onto Morus alba or Morus rubra seedlings or rooted cuttings.
+Morus rubra and rubra hybrids graft well to rubra rootstock.
+Grafting and budding "pure" Morus rubra on Morus alba rootstock may "take", but many will fail within a year.
 This author has had very good success with just simple "splice grafting".
 There are some important steps to take, though:

 1st: Mulberries "bleed" sap profusely when cut and the excessive sap interferes with proper healing of the union between the rootstock and scion.
 Better success can be obtained by making a small perpendicular cut an inch or so below the intended graft location to bleed off some excess sap prior to grafting.